xianshi3/EdgeVision-Client/README.md

 ## How It Works
 - When the application starts, the camera is turned off by default.
 - Users can start video capture by clicking the 'Start Camera' button.
-The application then continuously captures video frames and processes them in a separate task to avoid blocking the UI thread.
+The application then continuously captures video frames 和 processes them in a separate task to avoid blocking the UI thread.
-- Users can stop video capture and release the camera resources by clicking the 'Stop Camera' button.
+- Users can stop video capture 和 release the camera resources by clicking the 'Stop Camera' button.
-- Users can load an image by clicking the 'Load Image' button and select an image file from their local storage.
-The application will then process the image and display the results.
+- Users can load an image by clicking the 'Load Image' button 和 select an image file from their local storage.
+The application will then process the image 和 display the results.
 - The 'Apply Thresholds' button allows users to set custom thresholds for the Canny edge detector, enhancing the flexibility of edge detection.

 ## Code Structure
 - The code is organized into a single class, `MainWindow`, which inherits from `System.Windows.Window`.
 - It initializes the necessary components such as `VideoCapture` for video capturing, `Mat` objects for storing image frames, and a `CascadeClassifier` for face detection.
 - Event handlers (`MainWindow_Loaded`, `MainWindow_Closed`, `StartCameraButton_Click`, `StopCameraButton_Click`, `LoadImageButton_Click`, `ApplyThresholdsButton_Click`) manage the application's lifecycle and user interactions.
-- The `CaptureAndProcess` method contains the core logic for processing video frames, while similar processing is done for loaded images in the `LoadImageButton_Click` method.
+- 该 `CaptureAndProcess` method contains the core logic for processing video frames, while similar processing is done for loaded images in the `LoadImageButton_Click` method.

 ## Requirements
-- .NET Framework 4.7.2 or later
+- .NET8
 - OpenCvSharp library for .NET
 - OpenCvSharp.WpfExtensions for displaying images in WPF
-- A working webcam for video capture functionality
+- WPF

 ## Usage
 1. Open the application.
-2. Click 'Start Camera' to begin capturing and processing video frames.
+2. Click 'Start Camera' to begin capturing 和 processing video frames.
-3. Adjust the Canny edge detection thresholds using the provided textboxes and click 'Apply Thresholds'.
+3. Adjust the Canny edge detection thresholds using the provided textboxes 和 click 'Apply Thresholds'.
 4. Click 'Stop Camera' to stop capturing video frames.
-5. Click 'Load Image' to select and process an image from your local storage.
+5. Click 'Load Image' to select 和 process an image from your local storage.
-6. Observe the processed images and the number of detected faces in the UI.
+6. Observe the processed images 和 the number of detected faces in the UI.

 ## License
 This project is licensed under the MIT License.